-Morning Meeting is the daily gathering of the entire school, students and adults alike, starting promptly at

-8:40 AM.
-It is the time when attendance for the day is taken, announcements made, schedule changes noted, game reports given (applause is always in order), birthdays acknowledged... in short, a lot goes on in Morning Meeting.
+Morning Meeting is the daily gathering of the entire school, students and adults alike, starting promptly at 8:40 AM.
+It is the time when attendance for the day is taken, announcements made, schedule changes noted, game reports given, birthdays acknowledged... in short, a lot goes on in Morning Meeting.
 It is important for students to be there on time.